spourdei/Ethereum-Crawler/readme.md

 * Simplicity: SQLite is a file-based database that does not require a separate server to run.
 * Ease of Setup: This ease of setup is particularly advantageous for this project that needs to be quickly deployable and easily maintainable.
 * Portability: Being file-based, it makes sharing this project much simpler and easier.

+If this project was to be scalable, I would have opted for PostgreSQL instead.